MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

 ### Define customer churn

-1. For the **Preferences** step, set the **Prediction window**.
-For example, predict the risk of churn for your customers over the next 90 days to align to your marketing retention efforts.
-Predicting churn risk for a longer or shorter period of time can make it more difficult to address the factors in your churn risk profile, but it depends on your specific business requirements.

 > [!TIP]
 > Select **Save draft** at any time to save the prediction as a draft.
 The draft prediction displays in the **My predictions** tab.

+1. Set the **Prediction window**.
+For example, predict the risk of churn for your customers over the next 90 days to align to your marketing retention efforts.
+Predicting churn risk for a longer or shorter period of time can make it more difficult to address the factors in your churn risk profile, but it depends on your specific business requirements.

 1. Enter the number of days to define churn in the **Churn definition** field.
-For example, if a customer has made no purchases in the last 30 days, they might be considered as churned for your business.
+For example, if a customer hasn't made a purchase in the last 30 days, they might be considered as churned for your business.

 1. Select **Next**.

-### Add required data
+### Add purchase history

-1. For the **Purchase history (required)** step, select **Add data** for **Customer transaction history**.
+1. Select **Add data** for **Customer transaction history**.

 1. Select the semantic activity type, **SalesOrder** or **SalesOrderLine**, that contains the transaction history information.
-If the activity has not been set up, select **here**.
+If the activity has not been set up, select **here** and create it.

    :::image type="content" source="media/transaction-churn-select-activity.PNG" alt-text="Side pane showing choosing specific activities under the semantic type.":::